 The Houston Zoo does NOT administer medication to children, nor does it allow campers to self-medicate and does not permit medication (OTC or prescription) at camp with the exception of emergency medications (inhalers, epi-pens, etc.).
 Please consult a physician so medication can be administered outside of camp.
 To ensure a positive experience for all campers, it is IMPERATIVE that you notify us of any special needs or medical conditions your child may have.
 We will accommodate these needs to the best of our ability.

-What should I pack for meals?
+What should I pack for lunch?

 Camp Zoofari is a “high energy” activity with several hours of walking around the Zoo, so campers should eat a hearty breakfast before arrival.
 We provide bagged snacks (pretzels, cookies or crackers) in the morning and afternoon.
 Water is also offered throughout the day at refillable water stations in the Zoo.
 We recommend bringing a reusable water bottle to keep your camper hydrated.